-- Solph's EnergySystem <oemof.solph.network.EnergySystem> now automatically uses solph's GROUPINGS <oemof.solph.groupings.GROUPINGS> in addition to any user supplied ones.
-See the API documentation for more information. - The groupings <oemof.groupings.Grouping> introduced in version 0.0.5 now have more features, more documentation and should generally be pretty usable: - They moved to their own module: oemof.groupings and deprecated constructs ensuring compatibility with prior versions have been removed. - It's possible to assign a node to multiple groups from one Grouping <oemof.groupings.Grouping> by returning a list of group keys from key <oemof.groupings.Grouping.key>. - If you use a non callable object as the key <oemof.groupings.Grouping.key> parameter to Groupings <oemof.groupings.Grouping>, the constructor will not make an attempt to call them, but use the object directly as a key. - There's now a filter < oemof.groupings.Grouping.filter > parameter, enabling a more concise way of filtering group contents than using value < oemof.groupings.Grouping.value >.
+- Solph's EnergySystem < oemof.solph.network.EnergySystem> now automatically uses solph's GROUPINGS < oemof.solph.groupings.GROUPINGS> in addition to any user supplied ones.
+See the API documentation for more information. - The groupings < oemof.groupings.
+Grouping> introduced in version 0.0.5 now have more features, more documentation and should generally be pretty usable: - They moved to their own module: oemof.groupings and deprecated constructs ensuring compatibility with prior versions have been removed. - It's possible to assign a node to multiple groups from one Grouping < oemof.groupings.Grouping > by returning a list of group keys from key < oemof.groupings.Groupings.Groupings.key > . - If you use a non callable object as the key <oemof.groupings.Groupings.key> parameter to Groupings <oemof.groupings.Grouping>, the constructor will not make an attempt to call them, but use the object directly as a key. - There's now a filter < oemof.groupings.Groupings.Groupings.grou

-• Complete revision of the documentation.
+· Complete revision of the documentation.
 We hope it is now more intuitive and easier to understand.